marcusmcb/npchatbot/README.md

 With a Serato Live Playlist successfully running, you'll now be able to use all of the commands within the npChatbot app in your Twitch chat while live-streaming.

-When you've completed your live stream, simply click "End Session" to disconnect the npChatbot script.
+When you've completed your live stream, simply click "Disconnect" to disconnect the npChatbot script.

 <hr>

 ### Development Stack:

 - React/TypeScript (client UI)
-- Electron (back-end logic, API, and handlers)
+- Electron (back end logic, data API, and handlers)
 - Electron-Forge (destkop build and packaging)
-- NodeJS (chatbot scripting and playlist analysis)
+- NodeJS (chatbot scripting, web scraping, and playlist analysis)
 - Twitch API / TMI.js (app authorization & chat event listeners)
-- OBS-Websocket-JS (OBS data integration)
+- OBS-Websocket-JS (OBS text integration)

 <hr>

 ### A note on file tags:

-The tidier your audio file tags are, the better.
-However that text appears in your Serato is how it'll appear in the chat.
+The cleaner your audio file tags are, the better.
+However the text appears in your Serato is how it'll appear in the chat.
 Just a heads up.

 <hr>

 ### Testing:

-Tested and verified working using Serato DJ Pro 3.0.2 and OBS Studio 29.0.2 (64-bit) on Windows 10/11.
+Tested and verified working using Serato DJ Pro (versions 3.0.1 -> 3.2.4) and OBS Studio (versions 29.0.2 -> 31.0.0) (64-bit) on Windows 10/11.

 <hr>